 Remote work eliminated all of it.
 And instead of replacing that passive context flow with new systems, most teams defaulted to the only tool they knew: scheduling a call.
 The meeting became the universal solvent for uncertainty.
 Don't know what someone's working on?
 Schedule a standup.
 Unclear on priorities?
 Schedule an alignment call.
 Need a decision?
 Schedule a meeting to discuss.

-The result is a workforce spending more than a quarter of its time talking about work instead of doing it.
+The result is a workforce spending more time talking about work instead of doing it.
 And the meetings themselves often fail to solve the underlying problem, because sharing context in real-time via video is one of the least efficient ways to transfer information.
 You're constrained by the slowest speaker, the longest tangent, and the worst connection.

 Why Meetings Are the Wrong Fix